UNC-Libraries/SCTS-Documentation/GIT-Sourcetree-Oxygen.md

 *Confirm merging*

 4. Push the new commits on main.
 In the Push pop-up, make sure the main branch is selected and click Push.
-The new changes to the main branch can take up to 2 hours to dislay live.
+The new changes to the main branch can take up to 2 hours to display live.

 ![Push main](https://github.com/llsmith305/images/blob/main/Push_main.png?raw=true)
 *Pushing main branch*